abene86/YugiohEncyclopedia/README.md

   * Expected Output: [{"id":3366982,"image_url":"https://images.ygoprodeck.com/images/cards/3366982.jpg","image_url_small":"https://images.ygoprodeck.com/images/cards_small/3366982.jpg"}]

 * **Component 1:** Examine Component
+  * Purpose: Allows user to search for Dragon Card Name and display the image and meta data of the card
+  * Note/Comment: The name of each card must be capitalized and must be correct spell out or server will throw not found 404
+  * Here are sample name to making testing easier more can be found:https://yugiohdragonencyopedia.herokuapp.com/
+  * Ancient Fairy Dragon
+  * Ancient Pixie Dragon
+  * Anesthrokket Dragon
+  *  Anotherverse Dragon
+  *  Arc Rebellion Xyz Dragon
+  * Archfiend Black Skull Dragon
+  * Archnemeses Eschatos
+  *  Arkbrave Dragon
+  * Armed Dragon LV10
+  *  Armed Dragon LV10 White
+  *  Armed Dragon LV3
+  *  Armed Dragon LV5
+  *  Armed Dragon LV7
+  * Helper: It uses two special Components DisplayImage and DisplayCardInformation
+* **Component 2:**DisplayCardImage:
   * API Endpoint(s):
   		* Get /Image/:nameCard
-  * Purpose: Allows user to search for Dragon Card using Image Component it displays the image that is stored in firebase
-* **Component 2:** Image Component
-  * Purpose: It takes the url of image through props and display the card image
+  * Purpose: it fetches card image using  prop.name and formats and display the image.
-* **Component 3:** All Cards Component
+* **Component 3:**DisplayCardInformation:
   * API Endpoint(s):
+  		* Get /CardInformation/:nameCard
+  * Purpose: it fetches the meta data of the card and display it in a list
+* **Component 4:** All Cards Component
+	* API Endpoint(s):
   		* GET /allCardNames
-  * Purpose: Display all the card names
+  * Purpose: it fetches all card names and using grid layout display the image like it placed in a binder beautifully and using button generate the next batch of images
+  * **Component 5:** TitleBanner
+  * Purpose: it display the title of yugioh from each generation and with mouse hover it does a special animation
+  *
+  * **Component 6:** CharacterSlider
+  * Purpose: It shows famous character from yugioh universe and allows users to play around with the dialogue tree
+  *